Pattern Paper | Garment Pattern Making Terms

-All the above terms have explained in the below:
+All the above terms have explained the below:

 1. Pattern drafting:

-Pattern drafting is a method which totally depends on measurements taken from a form or model to make basic, foundation or design patterns.
+Pattern drafting is a method that totally depends on measurements taken from a form or model to make basic, foundation, or design patterns.

 2. Flat pattern making:

-Flat pattern making is a method which is dependent on previously developed patterns.
-In case of flat pattern making method, the patterns are manipulated by using a pivotal or slash method to make design patterns.
+Flat pattern making is a method that is dependent on previously developed patterns.
+In the case of the flat pattern making method, the patterns are manipulated by using a pivotal or slash method to make design patterns.